ilGnatRepo/kube-prometheus/README.md

 ## Prerequisites

 You will need a Kubernetes cluster, that's it!
-By default it is assumed, that the kubelet uses token authentication and authorization, as otherwise Prometheus needs a client certificate, which gives it full access to the kubelet, rather than just the metrics.
+By default it is assumed, that the kubelet uses token authentication and authorization, as otherwise Prometheus needs a client certificate, Which gives it full access to the kubelet, rather than just the metrics.
 Token authentication and authorization allows more fine grained and easier access control.

 This means the kubelet configuration must contain these flags: